stakewalker/PLC-Socket-Comm/README.md

-# PLC Communication via TCP Sockets
+# Communicate PLCs via TCP Sockets

 Python scripts and PLC programs for communication between Allen Bradley and Siemens PLCs, using only TCP sockets